s-blais/scrumdinger-localized/README.md

 ### Hello! • ¡Hola! • Bonjour!

-This repo is my experimentation with trying to localize a complete iOS app (this app is created as part of the Apple Developer [Develop Apps for iOS](https://developer.apple.com/tutorials/app-dev-training) tutorial).
+This repo is my experimentation with localizing an iOS app (this app is created as part of the Apple Developer [Develop Apps for iOS](https://developer.apple.com/tutorials/app-dev-training) tutorial).
 Note that localization of this app is NOT in any way part of the tutorial; I figured it out how to do it by reading the Xcode documentation and a handful of articles.
 It's a very simple implementation of localization, nevertheless, success!

 Download the project, open the Scrumdinger.xcodeproj with Xcode.
 Then, either: